UGSDW/ugsdw.github.io/_posts/2019-02-08-trustees-walk-out-as-ugsdw-asks-for-dialogue.md

   and discuss our ongoing expansion campaign, 40 UGSDW members peacefully disrupted a meeting of the trustees of the college.
 ---
 On February 8, to reiterate our demand for President Kington to meet with us and discuss our ongoing expansion campaign, 40 UGSDW members peacefully disrupted a meeting of the trustees of the college.
-Chanting and singing, the trustees walked out on us as we sang about “love between our brothers and our sisters.”
+Tellingly, the trustees walked out on us as we sang about “love between our brothers and our sisters.”

 ![UGSDW members sing at a meeting of the Board of Trustees.](/assets/news/occupation-2-8.jpg)